istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 Congratulations!
 You successfully sent egress traffic from your mesh.

-This simple approach to access external services, has the drawback that you lose Istio monitoring and control for traffic to external services; calls to external services will not appear in the Mixer log, for example.
+This simple approach to access external services, has the drawback that you lose Istio monitoring and control for traffic to external services.
 The next section shows you how to monitor and control your mesh's access to external services.

 ## Controlled access to external services